s9th/workua_test/README.md

-# workua_test
+# workua_test - A simple test task for a job interview

 ## Getting Started

 Application is written using Flutter v.
-2.3.0-24.1.pre (beta channel of flutter).
+2.10.3.

 Libraries used: